Christmas in Austria

 The national pop radio station Ö3 has special Christmas 'jingles' and plays Christmas music from 4.00pm on 'Heilige Abend'.
 It's used by many people as the 'soundtrack' to the start of Christmas.
 This is the version of 'Stille Nacht' played on Ö3 in 2007: https://www.youtube.com/watch?v=J22A1vs4K7o

 Traditionally the Christmas tree is brought in and decorated on Christmas Eve.
-Decorations include candles (now often electric and) and sparklers.
-For children, other important decorations are sweets such as small liqueur-filled chocolate bottles, chocolates of various kinds, jelly rings and 'Windbäckerei' (meringue, usually in the form of rings, stars, etc.).
+Decorations include candles (now often electric) and sparklers.
+For children other important decorations are sweets, such as small liqueur-filled chocolate bottles, chocolates of various kinds, jelly rings and 'Windbäckerei' (meringue, usually in the form of rings, stars, etc.).